getnkit/Customer-Loyalty/README.md

-# Data Pipeline on Hadoop for Customer Loyalty Program
+# Data Pipelines on Hadoop for Customer Loyalty Program
 ## Project Overview
 This project focuses on building a data pipeline using the Hadoop Ecosystem following the design pattern of the Lambda Architecture.
 This architecture enables event-driven processing when handling big datasets as it processes large data sets in the batch layer and real-time data in the speed layer.